Truck Accident Lawyer in Owings Mills

 In Maryland alone, these wrecks killed more than 500 people.
 Most of these fatal accidents took place in urban areas, nearly 25 percent involved speeding, and almost a quarter involved alcohol-impaired driving.
 The majority of drivers involved in fatal traffic collisions were at least 21 years old.

-Seventy percent of fatal crashes in Maryland involved a large truck, yet the majority of people killed in these accidents were pedestrians, bicyclists, or occupants of vehicles other than the trucks.
+Seventy percent of fatal crashes in Maryland involved a large truck, yet the majority of people killed in these accidents were pedestrians, bicyclists, or occupants of vehicles other than trucks.

 Some of the most dangerous counties in Maryland for fatal truck accidents are Prince Georges, Baltimore, Anne Arundel, and Cecil counties.

-Types of Compensation After a Truck Accident
+Types of Compensation After a Semi-Truck Crash

 Truck accidents often cause serious injuries that can leave victims with life-threatening and chronic conditions.
 This is why it’s crucial for victims to fight for compensation to cover both their current expenses from the crash, as well as future damages that they might suffer because of the accident.